 “Fortunately for me, there were adults who came into my life at crucial moments and really made a difference.
 They were just people who really cared about the welfare of a young person and the direction of his life.
 One of these people was named Bob Boggs.
 Bob was a martial arts instructor who taught Karate in Kansas City and had a soft spot in his heart for kids who were having it tough.
 I learned some valuable lessons from Bob and had no idea at the time how much those lessons would play a role in shaping the person I would become.
 I learned the value of hard work, and the benefits that come from the satisfaction of a job well done.
 I learned the value of discipline, and the rewards that come with forgoing immediate gratification for future achievements.
 Most importantly, I learned the value of education.
 Bob knew I struggled in school and his words of encouragement have stayed with me all my life.
 He said, ‘Always remember that knowledge is the key to wisdom, and wisdom is the necessary ingredient for a successful life.’
 I have never forgotten Bob’s advice, and will never forget the positive impact Bob had on my life.”

-Finally, a familiar face assisting in the operation of the Martial Arts Education Fund, is Travis Boggs, son of Bob Boggs.
+In 2022, Bob Boggs' son, Travis Boggs, became the President of the Martial Arts Education Fund.
 Travis, along with his father, were both named to Olathe’s Top 150 athletes in 2008 during the city of Olathe’s Sesquicentennial Celebration.

 Millions of people around the world viewed Travis Boggs on MSNBC’s Ashley Banfied “Live” for his instructing and patriotic efforts.
 The cabin crew members who took down Richard Reid, the “Shoe Bomber”, on American Airlines, had trained in the America In Defense Program taught by Travis Boggs and developed by Chuck Norris and Bob Wall.